Olivr/terraform-aws-bulk-iam-roles/README.md

 | assumable_by_federated | List of IAM identity providers whose users can assume this role | `list(string)` |   yes    |
 | assume_roles           | List of roles this role can assume                              | `list(string)` |   yes    |

-### Example for a typical multi-account org setup
+### Example for a typical multi-account organization setup

-> You need to create the roles that can assume other roles first (aka the identity account roles)
+> You need to create the roles that can assume other roles first (aka the _identity_ account roles)

-In the `identity` account ID `111111111111`:
+In the _identity_ account `111111111111`:

 ```hcl
 module "roles" {